-A Phase II clinical trial has been conducted to evaluate the safety and preliminary efficacy if DCCR in the treatment of PWS subjects.
+A Phase II clinical trial has been conducted to evaluate the safety and preliminary efficacy of DCCR in the treatment of PWS subjects.
 This study, PC025, was a single-center, randomized withdrawal study and enrolled 13 overweight and obese subjects with genetically-confirmed PWS who were between the ages of 11 and 21.
 The first phase of the study was open label during which subjects were initiated on a DCCR dose that was escalated every 14 days at the discretion of the investigator.
 Any subject who showed an increase in resting energy expenditure and/or a reduction in hyperphagia from baseline at certain study visits would be designated a responder, whereas all others would be designated non-responders.
 This 10-week open-label treatment phase was followed by randomized double-blind, placebo-controlled, withdrawal phase.
 Responders were randomized in a 1:1 ratio either to continue on active treatment at the dose they were treated with, or to the placebo equivalent of that dose for an additional 4 weeks.
 Of the 13 subjects who enrolled, 11 were designated as responders; the remaining two subjects had discontinued prematurely.

 Key efficacy results included a statistically significant reduction in hyperphagia from baseline to the end of the open-label treatment phase.
-In addition, greater improvement in hyperphagia from baseline was observed in those subjects with moderate to severe hyperphagia who received DCCR doses of 4.2 mg/kg (the planned population and target dose for the Phase III study).
+In addition, greater improvement in hyperphagia from baseline was observed in those subjects with moderate to severe hyperphagia who received higher DCCR doses.
 There was a significant improvement in the number of subjects reporting one or more aggressive and destructive behaviors.
 During the open-label treatment phase, a mean decrease in body fat mass and increases in lean body mass and lean body mass / fat mass ratio were seen.
 These changes were associated with a statistically significant reduction in waist circumference, consistent with the loss of visceral fat.
 Statistically significant reductions from baseline in LDL cholesterol and non-HDL cholesterol were observed.
 The change in triglycerides, while marked, did not reach statistical significance.